techiescamp/linux-foundation-coupon/README.md

 - CKA + CKS Bundle ($283 Savings) [kube.promo/bundle](https://kube.promo/bundle)
 - KCNA + CKA ( $229 Savings) [kube.promo/kcka-bundle](https://kube.promo/kcna-cka)

+## Save 30% on ALL Instructor-led Trainings

+Get flat 30% discount on all the Instructor-led Trainings from the Linux Foundation using this exclusive discount.

+Use code **ILT4ME** at checkout.

+> Note: This offer expired on April 8, 2024

 ## Linux Foundation Bundle Discounts

 For maximum savings, you can choose bundles to get additional savings.